-This section sets forth the eliaible uses of CDBG-DR funds for the Program.
-Section 105(a)(1) of the Housing Community Development Act of 1974 (HCDA), as amended, 42 U.S.C. § 5305, authorizes eligible activities that include the acquisition of real property that will be used for public purposes.
-Section 105(a)(4) of the HCDA establishes as an eligible use for the funds the "clearance, demolition, removal, reconstruction, and rehabilitation (including rehabilitation which promotes energy efficiency) of buildings and improvements (including interim assistance, and financing public or private acquisition for reconstruction or rehabilitation, and reconstruction or rehabilitation of privatelyowned properties, including the renovation of closed school buildings)".
-Section 105(a)(7), establishes as an eligible activity "disposition (through sale, lease donation, or otherwise) of any real property acquired pursuant to this title or its retention for public purposes".
-Section 105(a)(15) establishes as an eligible activity the assistance to eligible entities for to neighborhood revitalization, community economic development and energy Conservation.
-Section 105(a)(24) of the HCDA allows for the use of funds to provide homeownership assistance, as in "the provision of direct assistance to facilitate and expand homeownership among persons of low and moderate income".
-Also, Section 105(a)(26), establishes as an eligible activity "lead-based paint hazard evaluation and reduction, as defined in Section 1004 of the Residential Lead-Based Paint Hazard Reduction Act of 1992".
+- Section 105(a)(1) of the Housing Community Development Act of 1974 (HCDA), as amended, 42 U.S.C. § 5305, authorizes eligible activities that include the acquisition of real property that will be used for public purposes. - Section 105(a)(4) of the HCDA establishes as an eligible use of for the funds the "clearance, demolition, removal, reconstruction, and rehabilitation (including rehabilitation which promotes energy efficiency) of buildings and improvements (including interim assistance, and financing public or private acquisition for reconstruction or rehabilitation, and reconstruction or rehabilitation of privatelyowned properties, including the renovation of closed school buildings)". - Section 105(a)(7) establishes as an eligible activity "disposition (through sale, lease donation, or otherwise) of any real property acquired pursuant to this title or its retention for public purposes". - Section 105(a)(15) establishes as an eligible activity the assistance to eligible entities for to neighborhood revitalization, community economic development and energy Conservation.

+- Section 105(a)(24) of the HCDA allows for the use of funds to provide homeownership assistance, as in "the provision of direct assistance to facilitate and expand homeownership among persons of low and moderate income." - Also, Section 105(a)(26) establishes as an eligible activity "lead-based paint hazard evaluation and reduction, as defined in Section 1004 of the Residential Lead-Based Paint Hazard Reduction Act of 1992."